OriginalMy/originalmy-bounty-distribute/README.txt

 1) Put the csv file in the folder csv
 - csv format: [email],[wallet],[qty]
+- If csv has a massive number of lines, break the file in lower ones and send it in many batches.

 2) Fund the distribution wallet with tokens
 - total of tokens to be distributed